George-lewis/Selfmoji/README.md

 If editing is enabled the bot will edit the message to be the desired emote, if editing is disabled the bot will delete the message and send a new one with the emote

+If using the first form, the bot uses the currently configured size

 ## How Does it Work?

-Selfmoji is a self-bot, it listens to your messages and when you type ``emoji-name`` it will edit your message and put in a link to an emoji.
+Selfmoji is a self-bot, it listens to your messages and acts accordingly.
+The bot links a discord emoji and sets the size using a URL parameter.

+## The Problem with Mobile

+In classic Discord:tm: fashion mobile doesn't handle this particularly well, while desktop Discord will size the emotes properly mobile finds the need to increase the size arbitrarily.

 ## Share Emojis